jbomhold3/ApexDesignsSLDocs/towncontrol/createtown.md

 ---

 # Creating a Town
-This article assumes you have completed all the steps listed in the getting started article.
+This article assumes you have completed all the steps listed in the getting started section.

 ## Your first town
 :::row:::